DavidScicluna/react-clock/README.md

 An application that allows the user to check the time of any location, set alarms, set a stopwatch and set a timer.
 Built with [React JS](https://reactjs.org).

 ## Description
-  This application has 4 differenct sections:
+  This application has 4 different sections:
   1. **Clock:** This section allows the user to check the local time and also the time of any location on earth.
   2. **Alarm:** This section allows the user to set up multiple alarms.
   3. **Stopwatch:** This sections allows the user to start a stopwatch and take laps.